Imagine earning money every time you recommend a product to someone.

 Example from TopTenReviews.com:

 TopTenReviews.com are the kings of product comparisons.
-These guys do it very well.
+These guys do it very well and promote products across a range of verticals.
 As you can see they take one particular product category, in this case curling irons, and compare and rate the ‘top ten’.

 Tutorials are some of the easiest and effective ways to make money through affiliate marketing for bloggers.